Sun Tunnel Buying Guide

 To help negate obstacles in the roof, Lightway’s adjustable elbow can be easily fitted to their existing tubes, as can extension tubes to allow natural light to travel even further into the home.

 World leading sun tunnel brand Lightway supplies rigid sun tunnels only, in four different diameter widths.
-Rigid tunnels are also available from VELUX and FAKRO.
+Rigid tunnels are also available from VELUX.

 Flexible tubes are great for negating around obstructions in the roof space as they can be easily manipulated to bend around the existing building work.